LuckyMfikoe/PalindromeApp/README.md

-This is a Palindrome App in Java
+This is a desktop Palindrome App in Java